joshtynjala/actionscript-3.0-developers-guide/display/display-programming/controlling-distortion-when-scaling.md

 Normally when a display object is scaled (for example, stretched horizontally), the resulting distortion is spread equally across the object, so that each part is stretched the same amount.
 For graphics and design elements, this is probably what you want.
-However, sometimes it’s preferable to have control over which portions of the display object stretch and which portions remain unchanged.
-One common example of this is a button that’s a rectangle with rounded corners.
+However, sometimes it's preferable to have control over which portions of the display object stretch and which portions remain unchanged.
+One common example of this is a button that's a rectangle with rounded corners.
 With normal scaling, the corners of the button will stretch, making the corner radius change as the button resizes.